The Indianapolis Press Club Foundation believes in providing paid summer fellowship opportunities for deserving college journalism students.

 Indiana University Sophomore

-Herron, Lambert and TerBush and started their internships in May.
-We are grateful to The Indianapolis Foundation, an affiliate of Central Indiana Community Foundation, for providing support for Herron’s internship since we can support only two of the three fellowships.
+Herron, Lambert and TerBush each spent 10 weeks at their summer internships.
+We are grateful to The Indianapolis Foundation, an affiliate of Central Indiana Community Foundation, for providing support for Herron’s internship since our foundation can support only two of the three fellowships.

 Our Two 2020 Summer Fellows Had Rewarding Internships